abdulraufdeho/rss-feed-scraper/README.md

   ]
 }
 ```
-With our Rss-Feed Scraper, you can seamlessly pull public data from your preferred Rss-Feed web pages.
+With our RSS Feed Scraper, you can seamlessly pull public data from your preferred RSS Feed web pages.
 Gather crucial book information like author, publication date, genre, or synopses to stay updated on industry trends and keep an edge over your competitors.
 If you require assistance or have any queries, feel free to engage our support team via live chat or drop us an email at hello@oxylabs.io.